Web Design Tips: Key Highlights

 The best strategies to help you craft compelling CTAs include:

-- Use contrasting colors: Opt for ideally two colors that are significantly different from each other in terms of hue, brightness or saturation to grab your users’ attention
+- Use contrasting colors: Opt for ideally two colors that are significantly different from each other in terms of hue, brightness or saturation to grab your users’ attention.
+Even a single high-contrast element, such as a red call-to-action, has been shown to increase conversions by roughly 34%.

 - Position your CTA strategically: Place your CTAs where eyes are naturally drawn, such as near headings, subheadings or relevant content